-- 5.1.1 Banks should ensure that all frauds of Rs.
-1.00 lakh and above are reported to their Boards promptly on their detection. - 5.1.2 Such reports should, among other things, take note of the failure on the part of the concerned branch officials and controlling authorities, and consider initiation of appropriate action against the officials responsible for the fraud.
+5.1.1 Banks should ensure that all frauds of ₹ 1 lakh and above are reported to their Boards promptly on their detection.

+5.1.2 Such reports should, among other things, take note of the failure on the part of the concerned branch officials and controlling authorities, and initiate appropriate action against the officials responsible for the fraud.